Minneapolis police station torched amid George Floyd protest

 “They’re making money off of us,” he said angrily of the owners of the destroyed stores.
 He laughed when asked if he had joined in the looting or violence.
 “I didn’t break anything.”

-The protests that began Wednesday night and extended into Thursday were more violent than Tuesday’s, which included skirmishes between offices and protesters but no widespread property damage.
+The protests that began Wednesday night and extended into Thursday were more violent than Tuesday’s, which included skirmishes between officers and protesters but no widespread property damage.

-Mayor Jacob Frey appealed for calm but the city’s response to the protests was quickly questioned as things started spiraling into violence.
-“If the strategy was to keep residents safe - it failed,” City Council Member Jeremiah Ellison, who is black, tweeted.
-“Prevent property damage - it failed.”
-On Thursday, he urged police to leave the scene of the overnight violence, saying their presence brings people into the streets.

 Protests have also spread to other U.S. cities.
-In New York City, protesters defied New York’s coronavirus prohibition on public gatherings Thursday, clashing with police, while demonstrators blocked traffic in downtown Denver.
+In New York City, protesters defied New York’s coronavirus prohibition on public gatherings Thursday, clashing with police, while demonstrators blocked traffic in downtown Denver and downtown Columbus.
 A day earlier, demonstrators had taken to the streets in Los Angeles and Memphis.

 In Louisville, Kentucky, police confirmed that at least seven people had been shot Thursday night as protesters demanded justice for Breonna Taylor, a black woman who was fatally shot by police in her home in March.